 What is Cherry Eye in Dogs?

-In other words, your dog’s third eyelid gland might be displaced, causing the appearance of a red, swollen mass at the inner corner of the eye.
-This condition is called cherry eye.
+In other words, your dog’s nictitating membrane may become displaced, causing the appearance of a red, swollen mass at the corner of the eye.
+This is the prolapsed gland that gives cherry eye its name due to its resemblance to a small cherry.

-This protrusion’s name comes from its resemblance to a small cherry.
-While it’s not painful in its early stages, it can lead to irritation, discomfort, and potential complications, such as dry eye or infections.
+While it’s not painful in its early stages, this protrusion can lead to irritation, discomfort, and potential complications, such as dry eye or infections.

-Potential Complications of Cherry Eye in Dogs
+Potential Complications of Cherry Eyes in Dogs

 When left untreated, cherry eye in dogs leads to more complicated issues.
 One of the most common complications is chronic irritation.

-The exposed gland is also at a higher risk of developing secondary infections.
+The exposed tear gland is also at a higher risk of developing secondary infections.
 Bacteria, fungi, and other pathogens can easily enter the exposed tissue, causing additional swelling, pain, and discomfort.

 Dry eye in dogs is another area of concern.
 The gland responsible for producing a large portion of the eye’s tears will be exposed.
 If it remains out of place for an extended period, it may lose its functionality, hindering tear production.